le-petit-prince/dstahlke-gnuplot-iostream-wiki/Datatypes.markdown

 There is a `send2d_colmajor()` for multiple column gridded data.
 The binary senders also have `*_colmajor()` variants.
 There are examples of both 1d and 2d colmajor commands in `example-data-1d.cc` and `example-data-2d.cc`.

 There is no need to use colmajor for things like `std::pair<std::vector<double>, std::vector<double>>`.
 Anything tuple-like (`std::pair`, `std::tuple`, `boost::tuple`, `blitz::TinyVector`) is always associated with columns.
 The colmajor option applies to the outermost non-tuple container.

+# Binary data: array vs. record

+FIXME - to be written

 # Custom datatypes